SparseOpt/sparseopt.github.io/_pages/about.md

 </style>

-## Welcome to SparseOpt Toolbox
+## Welcome to SparseOpt

 <div style="text-align:justify">
-<b>SparseOpt Toolbox</b> is designed to advance numerical computation in sparse optimization and to provide a dedicated platform that integrates multiple solvers for addressing various sparse optimization applications.
-The current release of the toolbox encompasses the following packages, each available in both Matlab and Python versions.
+<b>SparseOpt</b> is a specialized computational platform for sparse and step optimization.
+The current release encompasses the following solvers, each available in both Matlab and Python implementations, to support various related optimization applications.
 </div>

 <p style="line-height: 2;"></p>